Walter Stennes: Exile

 After the Nazi takeover in 1933, Stennes went with his wife and daughter into exile.
 Göring had made him promise to leave the country immediately and not to settle in Switzerland.

 Stennes then emigrated to China and arrived with his wife in Shanghai on 19 November 1933 on board the steamboat Ranchi.
 Stennes served as a military advisor to Chiang Kai-shek's Kuomintang until 1949.
 His efforts were to reorganise the army and police forces of the Chinese nationalists on the model of the Prussian armed forces.

 Return to Germany

 Stennes returned to Germany in 1949.
 In 1951, he was a leading member of the right-wing German Social Party.
 Afterwards, he retired to private life.
 He applied for recognition as a victim of National Socialist tyranny, which was rejected in 1957 by the Federal Court.
 He lived in Lüdenscheid until his death in 1983.

 In popular culture

 Stennes (played by Hanno Koffler) and his 1931 revolt are depicted in Season 4 of Babylon Berlin.

+In the dramatic film The Man Who Crossed Hitler (2011), Stennes was portrayed by Ronan Vibert.